webcodr/weblog/content/post/kotest-and-junit-with-intellij.md

 ---
 date: 2020-08-29T22:26:07+02:00
-title: "Kotest and JUnit with IntelliJ or: don’t frak up your toolchain upgrades”
+title: "Kotest and JUnit with IntelliJ or: don’t frak up your toolchain upgrades"
 draft: false
 ---
 My team and I recently decided to use Kotlin for new features in our existing project.
 It was a great choice to implement a new authentication process and we’re now rewriting some older parts of the application from Java to Kotlin.